 Supplemental Information

-As part of the LTCI (EX) Task Force’s pilot project in 2020-2021, the following supplemental information was identified by the MSA Team as beneficial and therefore, may be requested to assist in the MSA Review.
+As part of the Long-Term Care Insurance (EX) Task Force’s pilot project in 2020–2021, the following supplemental information was identified by the MSA Team as beneficial; and, therefore, the Task Force may be requested to assist in the MSA Review.

 1. Benefit utilization: